About Our B2B Product Portfolio Management Blog

 High Octane Product Management is a blog from Proficientz that offers “how to” tips for improving strategy, planning and execution in trenches of product management, product marketing and sales enablement.
 We publish several entries each month.
 Click here to subscribe and get them delivered directly to your inbox.

 Our product management best practices are B2B specific.
-We place stronger emphasis on market success versus product success.
-Our mission is to help B2B organizations drive growth in key vertical markets by managing their product portfolio and delivering integrated solutions that have more strategic value than any single product.
+We place stronger emphasis on market success because it drastically improves your odds of product success.
+Our mission is to help B2B organizations drive growth in key vertical markets by managing their product portfolio more strategically and delivering integrated solutions that have exponentially more value than any single product.

 Most organizations have strategic plans that include goals for revenue growth, new customers, market share and other quantifiable metrics.
 All good!
 But a huge disconnect often exists between the corporate strategic plan and tactical product, marketing and sales plans.
 When that’s the case, the organization loses tremendous momentum because all disciplines are going in different directions, focused on different goals with competing and often conflicting priorities.
 Good news: the fix is straight forward and makes life easier for everyone.

 The B2B Product Manager Magazine April 2017 is now available.

 In this issue we cover everything from selling value in spite of your product’s deficiencies to what makes a rock star product manager to the criticality of the functional designer role.
 Plus tips for hiring the right product manager and getting unbiased customer feedback.

 When it comes to hiring the right product manager, there’s no foolproof technique.
 Treat it like you’re shopping for a product.
 You have a set of needs.
 There are obstacles to meeting those needs, and you’re going to shop for a person who can best remove those obstacles.
 The situational interview will quickly separate the contenders from the pretenders. […]